RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 **Multiple Release Installations of AMD ROCm on a Server Fail**

-The Side-by-Side install feature does not behave as expected, and multiple release installations of AMD ROCm on a server fails.
+The Side-by-Side install feature does not behave as expected, and multiple release installations of AMD ROCm on a server fail.
 Attempts to install AMD ROCm v3.5.0 and AMD ROCm v3.5.1 side-by-side can result in breaking the existing ROCm v3.5.0 installation.

 This known issue is currently under investigation.